aleesteele/aleesteele.github.io/_posts/2026-03-20-html-review.md

 ---
 My new piece with The HTML Review is out!
 [Read the formatted collection on the website.](https://thehtml.review/05/tell-umma-im-walking-to-baekdusan/)

 It was a wonderful to work with Max & Shelby.
-They were such kind and gentle editors.
+They were such kind and gentle editors - for a project that feels so personal.